 Charles R. Willard Jr. Memorial Endowed Scholarship Fund (1971)

-A fund created by parents and friends in memory of Charles R. Willard, Jr. ’66 to provide financial assistance to a qualified and deserving young man entering grade seven or above who has demonstrated excellence in his academic life, has earned the respect and affection of his friends, and participates in extracurricular activities.
+A fund created by parents and friends in memory of Charles R. Willard, Jr. ’66 to provide financial assistance to a qualified and deserving student entering grade seven or above who has demonstrated excellence in academic life, has earned the respect and affection of friends, and participates in extracurricular activities.

 - While endowments are established through sizable initial gifts, they may grow through smaller, ongoing gifts from other supporters of the school.